 Partnering for success

 Successful change management requires organizational commitment, change leadership, and “stickiness” (i.e., the change management efforts must be sustainable).
-While these factors demand internal resources, an outside partner can help, particularly in the case of special change initiatives such as an M&A, a reorganization, the introduction of new technologies such as AI, etc.
+While these factors demand internal resources, an external partner can significantly help, particularly with special change initiatives such as mergers, reorganizations, or introducing new technologies such as GenAI and agentic AI.

-Look for a partner with extensive change management experience across industries and geographies, strong change management accreditations, a collaborative, accountable partnership approach, and the ability to deliver not only consulting insights and strategies, but also supporting frameworks, tools, and technologies.
+Look for a partner with extensive cross-industry experience, strong change management accreditations, a collaborative and accountable partnership approach, and the ability to deliver not only consulting insights and strategies, but also supporting frameworks, tools, and technologies.

 CGI has decades of experience in delivering change management consulting services to clients across industries and around the world.
-In my role as global leader for CGI’s Change Management business consulting service, it’s exciting for me to see the increasing demand for change management, its positive impact on the performance and success of organizations, and how our work often puts a smile on our clients faces.
-Feel free to contact me for more information on our work or the insights I’ve shared in this blog.
+In my role as global leader for CGI’s Change Management business consulting service, it’s exciting to see how organizations are placing increasing strategic value on change management, not just as a project enabler, but as a core capability to deliver operational efficiency, digital transformation, and risk resilience.